nnellans/python-guide/README.md

     return something
 ```

+-   For naming, use `lowercase_with_underscores` for functions and methods
 -   Params are optional
 -   `: typeHint` for params are optional
 -   Default values for params are optional